edrlab/bd-comics-manga/Structure.md

 ## Spine

-A manifest must contain one or several `spine` objects at these locations:
+A manifest must contain one or several `spine` objects.
+These `spine` objects can be found at these locations:

 - at the root level,
 - inside each section,